 • When a ‘K’ appeared they were not to press the button (no go trial)

 • In order for their response to count they had to respond to the go trials in less than one second

 In this way, the test was focusing on the participant’s impulse reactions and decision-making abilities, as well as the ability to resist when the K appeared on a no-go trial.

 Go trials were presented 84% of the time, essentially priming the individual completing the task.
 As these trials appeared more often, the prisoners came to expect them on each trial.
 Therefore, when a K appeared instead, they had to restrain themselves from the impulse reaction of pressing the button like they had been doing on most other trials.

 The more impulsive a person is, the more difficult they are going to find not pressing this button.
 Researchers carried out this experiment with both a group of convicted criminals from the prison and a group of non-criminals, in order to make a comparison between the two groups.

-They found that the convicted criminals group were more impulsive than the non-criminal control group.
-The prisoners tested found it much harder to resist pressing the button during the K no go trials making significantly more mistakes than the control group.
+They found that the convicted criminals’ group was more impulsive than the non-criminal control group.
+The prisoners tested found it much harder to resist pressing the button during the K no-go trials making significantly more mistakes than the control group.

 The Criminal Brain

 There are many areas of the brain that have been pinpointed by neuroscientists as being involved in criminal behavior.
 These are the areas generally considered significant for regulating behavior such as impulsiveness, decision-making, and emotions.

 The area of the brain researchers were interested in for this research is a small area in the frontal cortex of the brain called the anterior cingulate cortex (ACC).
 This area is involved in many day-to-day tasks and is one of the more active brain areas for most individuals.